Affine Connections in Quantum Gravity and New Scalar Fields: VIII. Conclusion

 In this article, we have considered the issue of construction of covariant derivative operator in quantum gravity.
 We have used the canonical quantization approach and Palatini action to illustrate this issue.
 We have found it is more perceptive to use all basic covariant structures of geometry to formulate a quantum theory of gravity.
 This is valid irrespective of the presence and nature of sources.
 These covariant structures of geometry include metric and a third rank tensor ${{C}^{\alpha}_{{~\mu \nu}}}$.
 We call this field as supertorsion.
 The later field leads to affine connections more general than the metric compatible Levi-Civita connections.
 Symmetric part of ${C^{\alpha}_{~\mu \nu}}$ in the lower indices can introduce scalar fields and symmetric second rank covariant tensors.
 Antisymmetric part of this tensor in the lower indices gives half of torsion tensor.

 We have found that the familiar Palatini formalism and metric-affine gravity are not sufficient to construct a quantum theory of gravity.
 We have considered possible extensions of these formalisms to construct a quantum theory.
 We can do so by using potentials to express connections.
 Alternatively, we can use more general actions than the Palatini action to construct a quantum theory.
 We can include higher order curvature inavariants like ${R_{\mu \nu}}{R^{\mu \nu}}$ in the metric-affine action.
 We can also use the Palatini $f(R)$ gravity or metric-affine $f(R)$ gravity.
 In the simple cases considered in this article, the potential formalism introduce two massless scalar fields in the theory.
 They are non-localized and one of them contribute negative source stress-tensor to the familiar Einstein equation.
 This can be useful to explain early universe inflation and dark energy that require negative pressure.
 This is also important for wormholes and warp drive which require negative energy.
 The other scalar field, when supplemented by suitable potentials, will be useful to explain the early universe inflation [56,57].
 We can introduce other fields from general affine connections.
 We have found that general affine connections do not preserve the light cone under parallel transport and bring us beyond a strict local Minkowski spacetime.
 Inexactness of parallel transport in quantum gravity mentioned below Eq.(16) also does not preserve the light cone under parallel transport.
-However, the later does not introduce any new field.
 Inflation, dark energy, dark matter, renormalizability and the issue of $(3 + 1)$-splitting of spacetime into space and time have been primary fields of quantum gravity research that have found a common place here.
-We find that the Lagrangian formalism, where we do not need $(3 + 1)$-splitting of spacetime into space and time, is more general to construct a quantum theory of gravity [28,30,58].
+We find that the Lagrangian formalism, where we do not need $(3 + 1)$-splitting of spacetime into space and time, is more general to construct a quantum theory of gravity.
+We have also discussed the stability of the theory with a negative stress-tensor.
 Affine connections can also be useful to construct theories alternatives of cosmic inflation [59].